antony-jacob817/Plan-Scheduler/README.md

 # 📅 Plan Scheduler : Kalendo

 A sleek, professional-grade daily planner built with **React + CSS** and powered entirely by **localStorage**.
-SmartPlan Lite lets you manage tasks and events with features like monthly scheduling, category tagging, priority levels, and theme toggles — all in a clean, intuitive UI with zero backend and instant offline access.<br>
+Kalendo lets you manage tasks and events with features like monthly scheduling, category tagging, priority levels, and theme toggles — all in a clean, intuitive UI with zero backend and instant offline access.<br>
 [🌐 Live Demo](https://kalendo-rho.vercel.app/)

 ---